Curriculum

 Digital Arts

-Digital Arts introduces our Year 5 & 6 students to a broad range of media texts, developing skills in areas such as photography, filmmaking, radio, scriptwriting, webpage design and marketing.
-Students work collaboratively, presenting many of their projects to the wider school community.
+Digital Arts introduces our Year 5 & 6 students to a broad range of media texts, Students to work individually and collaboratively to develop their skills in various areas such as:

 Camps